Bob Smith (New Hampshire politician): U.S. House of Representatives

 Smith ran for New Hampshire's 1st congressional district in the 1982 elections.
-With the recession and President Reagan's unpopularity aiding Democratic candidates, Smith lost to incumbent Norman D'Amours by 55% to 45%.
+With the recession and President Ronald Reagan's unpopularity aiding Democratic candidates, Smith lost to incumbent Norman D'Amours by 55% to 45%.
 D'Amours did not seek re-election in 1984, unsuccessfully running for the U.S. Senate instead and Smith was elected in his place, riding Reagan's coattails to beat Democrat Dudley Dudley by 59% to 40%.
-A member of NH's Executive Council, her campaign slogan was "Dudley Dudley, Worth Repeating".
+A member of the Executive Council of New Hampshire, her campaign slogan was "Dudley Dudley, Worth Repeating".
 Smith responded "Dudley Dudley, Liberal Liberal".
 Smith was re-elected in 1986 and 1988 by wide margins, first beating Democrat James M. Demers 56% to 44%, then beating Democrat Joseph F. Keefe by 60% to 40%.